Use a polka dot stencil, paper mache boxes, and a bit of paint to create a custom set of designer-inspired hat boxes!

 I’ve used Royal Design Studio Stencils once before and had a GREAT experience.
 I adore them, they are so easy to use.
 We stenciled our entire dining room.
 It was really easy and 2 years later I still absolutely love it.
 It’s one of the first things people remark on when they walk into our home.

-After it has dried, line up your stencil on the box make sure the dots are straight across the bottom.
-Use a piece of painters tape at each end to secure the stencil and keep it from moving around.
+After it has dried, line up your stencil on the box to make sure the dots are straight across the bottom.
+Use a piece of painter’s tape at each end to secure the stencil and keep it from moving around.

 Dip your stencil brush in the stencil creme.
-Just get a bit on the brush then dab off the extra onto a paper towel.
+Then, get a bit on the brush and dab off the extra onto a paper towel.